Authentic Lessons for 21st Century Learning

 Engage

-Students participate in a Historical Mingle activity to explore different historical points of view and key figures in the Civil War.
+Students participate in a Historical Mingle activity in which they assume the roles of key figures in the Civil War and discuss different historical points of view.

 Explore

-Students discuss their roles from the Historical Mingle and complete a graphic organizer summarizing each figure's significance.
+Students discuss their roles from the Historical Mingle and complete a graphic organizer summarizing each role's significance.

 Explain

-Students read primary source documents from the Civil War era and participate in Why-Lighting and Jigsaw activities to practice close reading and annotation skills.
-Then, they share their knowledge with each other in groups.
+Students read and Why-Light primary source documents from the Civil War era then share their knowledge with each other in a Jigsaw activity.

 Extend

-Students write Two-Voice Poems using a template and focusing on traditionally underrepresented historical groups.
+Students write Two-Voice Poems using a template with a focus on traditionally underrepresented historical groups.

 Evaluate